CloudTechDevOps/2nd10WeeksofCloudOps-main/docker-compose-process-note.md

 ```
 -- for above command will deploy the frontend,backend containers

--- next install the mariadb or mysql on your servr for database inilize purpose
+-- next install the mariadb or mysql on your servr for database inilize only for rds process
 ```sh
 sudo yum install mariadb105-server -y
 ```
---after that chaange into you project backend dirictroy then run the follwing command
+--after that chaange into you project backend dirictroy then run the follwing command  only of rds
 ```sh
 mysql -h <rds-end-point> -u admin -p<passowrd> < test.sql
 mysql -h book-rds.c1u4kewc6r37.ap-south-1.rds.amazonaws.com -u admin -pveeranarni < test.sql   ## example command chamge the values
 ```

--- then search the public-ip:84 port in broswer you will get the appliaction deployment then add the book
+-- then search the public-ip:80 port in broswer you will get the appliaction deployment then add the book
     --------------------------THANKYOU------------------------------------------------------------